GamerA1-99/EuroCrypt-D2MAC/README.md

 # EuroCrypt
-Collections of EuroCrypt Cards and software from different archived web pages
+Collections of EuroCrypt Cards and software from different archived web pages from the D2Mac and analogue satellite era from 90s-2003